ekoenig4/private_production/README.md

 Note: this repo has been developed and used on `lxplus` (and more specifically from an `/afs` home file system).
 Some modification might be needed on other systems, depending on the architecture, availability of central CMS software, CRAB settings, etc.

+## Get the correct conditions
+The appropriate processing sequences can be retrieved from here [this PdmV TWiki](https://twiki.cern.ch/twiki/bin/view/CMS/PdmVRun3Analysis).
+This page is for early Run-3, presumably similar pages exist for other data-taking eras.

+A slightly more general approach (in case a useful summary TWiki page such as above does not exist) is as follows:
+- First find a representative dataset on [GrASP](https://cms-pdmv-prod.web.cern.ch/grasp) for the desired era.
+Follow the link to McM.
+- Alternatively, find a representative sample on DAS, follow the link to McM, and navigate to the corresponding chain.
+- From the McM page of each step in the chain, use the second button ('Get setup command') under the action menu to get the correct `cmsDriver` command.

 ## Make a simpack
 A simpack is a folder containing the gridpack, generator fragment, processing script, and any other files that might be needed.